-If you’re interested in more information about homeschooling independently of public school directed or public-school-at-home programs, or joining NSIH, please e-mail northstarindependents(at)gmail(dot)com
+If you’re interested in more information about homeschooling independently or joining NSIH, please e-mail northstarindependents(at)gmail(dot)com

 I would love information on homeschooling in this state.
 I’m in Anchorage and wondering if there is any co-op for independent homeschool in gin my area?

 Please let me know!

 We are not aware of any co-ops in the Anchorage area that are specifically for independents.
 We highly recommend that you reach out to Alaska Private and Home Educators Association (aphea.org) as they are the statewide homeschooling organization.
 Many of their members are in the Wasilla/Palmer/Eagle River/Anchorage bowl area and would have a better idea of what is offered to homeschooling families in those areas.
 While we strive to assist independents statewide, we just cannot keep up with the sheer number of co-ops (small and large) that come and go on a regular basis in this huge state.
 This is where a good network comes into play and why we recommend APHEA!